-The festival gates open to the public from 12:30pm.
+The festival gates open to the public from:

-Weekend tickets are available via our tickets page or at Backwell Post Office.
+Weekend tickets will be available via our tickets page or at Backwell Post Office.

 If you buy from the Post Office you will need to pay in cash or by debit card, they do not accept credit cards for external sales.
 We are really grateful to Phil and Carolyn and the staff for providing a point locally where you can buy tickets.